A little too abstract, a little too wise,

 Email Poem |

-Analysis and Comments on Return
+Comments, Analysis, and Meaning on Return

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Return here.